 Without prejudice to the obligations set down in art.
-114, subsection 1 of the consolidated finance act, in the presence a negative non-binding opinion of the RPTC, in the person of the Executive Director with the support of the CFO, the IA Function and the Investor Relator and following approval of the Board of Directors, the Company places at the disposal of the public, within 15 days from the end of each quarter, at the company headquarters and with the methods indicated by statutory legislation, a document containing details of the Counterparty, the subject, and the consideration of the RPTs approved in the reference quarter and of the reasons for which it was decided to reject said negative opinion expressed by the RPTC.
+114, subsection 1 of the consolidated finance act, in the presence a negative non-binding opinion of the RPTC, in the person of the Executive Director with the support of the General Counsel and following approval of the Board of Directors, the Company places at the disposal of the public, within 15 days from the end of each quarter, at the company headquarters and with the methods indicated by statutory legislation, a document containing details of the Counterparty, the subject, and the consideration of the RPTs approved in the reference quarter and of the reasons for which it was decided to reject said negative opinion expressed by the RPTC.